Golden Globe Awards: The winners list

 Sterling K Brown - "The People v.
 O.J.
 Simpson: American Crime Story"

-Hugh Laurie - "The Night Manager"
+Hugh Laurie - "The Night Manager" *WINNER

 John Lithgow - "The Crown"